pauloamed/rummikuB/README.md

 ## Current simplifications
 This will be a multi-phase project.
 Thus, some features will be implemented only in advanced versions.
 Currently, the following simplifications are being used:
-- The `0` player is alwayes the first to play
+- The `0` player is always the first to play
 - There are no joker tiles
 - There is only one round